-- On these pages, there should be a full listing of funds required, for both year one and year two of funding.
-The maximum annual total cost cannot exceed \$100,000.00/year.
-The aggregate cost over 2 years cannot exceed \$200,000.00. - Permissible direct costs include the following: - Personnel Expenses including salary, wage, or stipend.
+- On these pages, there should be a full justification of funds required.
+The budget cannot exceed \$100,000.00. - Permissible direct costs include the following: - Personnel Expenses including salary, wage, or stipend.
 Grants cannot be used to subsidize the salary of the principal investigator(s).
 In total, no more than fifty percent (50%) of the direct costs may be requested for the salary of professional staff with a post-graduate degree (i.e. M.D., Ph.D., D.V.M.) regardless of function or role, including fringe benefits.
 This restriction does not apply to technical staff (i.e. lab assistants, nurses, etc.). - Supplies & Materials requests should be itemized by category. - Equipment purchase requests must identify each item of equipment with an acquisition cost of more than \$500. - Payment to patient partners with LLSC funds is considered an eligible expense.
-Please refer to the Policies and Procedures document for more details if the work performed by the patient partner contributes toward the direct costs of the research/activities. - Publication Costs: LLSC permits publication costs as part of the Operating Grant, up to a maximum of \$1500 per year or \$3000 total including applicable taxes. - Attach quotations on equipment and services when appropriate. - Impermissible Costs include patent-related expenses, travel, membership dues, tuition, books and journals.
+Please refer to the Policies and Procedures for more details if the work performed by the patient partner contributes toward the direct costs of the research/activities. - Publication Costs: LLSC permits publication costs as part of the Operating Grant, up to a maximum of \$1500 per year or \$3000 total including applicable taxes. - Attach quotations on equipment and services when appropriate.

-• Indirect Costs: It is the policy of the LLSC not to fund indirect costs of research.
+- Impermissible Costs include patent-related expenses, travel, membership dues, tuition, books and journals. - Indirect Costs: It is the policy of the LLSC not to fund indirect costs of research.
 Indirect costs (often referred to as Institutional overhead, IDC, M&A, G&A or pooled costs) are those costs incurred for common or joint objectives that cannot be readily identified with a particular project (general maintenance, utilities, library, etc.).